ArtifactsSubmissionAnonymous/undergraduate-privacy-curriculum/README.md

 ## Lessons
 The proposed lessons guide students in understanding the need for privacy, identifying existing privacy protection mechanisms, and programming K-anonymity, pseudonymisation and differential privacy.

-* Lesson 1: Introduction to Privacy
+* Lecture 1: Introduction to Privacy
-* Lesson 2: Data Privacy Protection
+* Lecture 2: Data Privacy Protection
-* Lesson 3: Privacy Enhancing Technologies
+* Lecture 3: Privacy Enhancing Technologies
-* Lesson 4: Pseudonymisation and K-Anonymity
+* Lecture 4: Pseudonymisation and K-Anonymity
-* Lesson 5: Differential Privacy
+* Lecture 5: Differential Privacy

-## Assesments
+## Assessments
+This curriculum uses four types of assessments to evaluate the learning outcomes: optional exercises, mid-semester test (MST), assignment and the final exam.

 ## Programming Exercises